 When death comes knocking, how would you like to spend the last of your remaining life?
-According to a survey done by Lien foundation, 70% of Singaporeans wish to be cared for in the comforts of their own homes when they reach the end of life- home palliative care.
+According to a survey done by Lien foundation, 70% of Singaporeans wish to be cared for in the comforts of their own homes when they reach the end of life – also known as home palliative care.

-There are certain key differences between home care and institutional care.
-Home palliative care differs from facility-based care in the way that they are able to provide patients with a greater sense of independent living and comfort in familiarity.
-Indeed, being taken care of in a proper environment with access to advanced medical facilities would enable more quality, round the clock care provided by trained and skilled nurses.
-Professional caregivers can take over laborious tasks such as feeding, bathing and clothing.
-Family members can also get a piece of mind with the additional help they can get while they are still learning and adapting to being caregivers.
-Institutional care is probably needed if the patient requires more holistic and extensive care that family members are unable to fulfil.
+There are certain key differences between home care and institutional care in Singapore.
+Palliative care at home differs from facility-based care in the way that they are able to provide patients with a greater sense of independent living and comfort in familiarity.
+Indeed, being taken care of in a familiar environment with access to advanced medical facilities would enable more quality, round the clock care provided by trained and skilled nurses.
+Professional caregivers can take over laborious tasks such as feeding, bathing and clothing at home while family members can get a peace of mind with the additional help they can get while they are still learning and adapting to being caregivers.
+Institutionalised hospice care is probably needed if the patient requires more holistic and extensive care that family members are unable to fulfil.

 However, for terminally-ill patients already struggling with the news of their pessimistic prognosis, is moving into an entirely different and regimented environment – without the warmth and familiarity of family, really a better option?

-Today, the advent of nursing homes and elder care facilities that provide professional care and ensure safety standards have greatly made ageing easier.
-Increasing affluence has also enabled aged care facilities access to proper meals, professional health services, and staff to keep the elderly active with community activities.
+Today, the advent of nursing homes, hospices and elder care facilities that provide professional care and ensure safety standards have greatly made ageing easier.
+Increasing affluence has also enabled aged care facilities access to proper meals, professional health services, and staff to keep the elderly active with community activities at these facilities.

 Yet, most still consider modern old age homes terrifying, bleak, and even an unpleasant place to spend the last phase of one’s life.